-Al will play a transformative role in banking Generative AI is poised to revolutionise how banks tackle analytics in 2025, but there's no one-size-fits-all playbook.
+Start with low-risk GenAl use cases and expand as tools and governance improve Generative AI is poised to revolutionize how banks tackle analytics in 2025, but there's no one-size-fits-all playbook.
 The best way forward is incremental: start with low-risk use cases and give data scientists real control over the code, so everything remains transparent and fully auditable.
 With guardrails like clear model documentation and feedback loops, financial institutions can cut development time without sacrificing regulatory confidence or model accuracy.

-Keith Weitz,

-SVP, Head of Global Analytics,
+Keith Weitz, SVP, Head of Global Analytics, Experian

-Experian